Heart Rate Based Endurance Training

 See the sidebar for tools to estimate maximum heart rate, calculate training zones, and estimate exercise energy expenditure.

 Exercise intensity is often divided into training zones.
 Exercise experts have described many approaches to define training zones.
 Some use perceived exertion such a Borg's rating of perceived exertion scale (RPE scale).
 Others use heart rate.
-I currently use the approach described by Steve House and Scott Johnston in Training for the New Alpinism: A Manual for the Climber as Athlete, shown in the table below.
+A typical approach is described by Steve House and Scott Johnston in Training for the New Alpinism: A Manual for the Climber as Athlete.
+It is shown in the table below.